tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Mail/SMTP configuration

-To use the full potential of the openDesk, you need to set up an SMTP Smarthost/Relay which allows to send emails from the whole subdomain.
+To use the full potential of the openDesk, you need to set up an SMTP relay which allows to send emails from the whole subdomain.

 ```yaml